-Paul Assinder, Non-Executive Director
+Paul Assinder, Associate Non-Executive Director

-Non-Executive director Appointed October 2019 Non-voting position
+Associate Non-Executive Director Appointed October 2019 Non-voting position

 Paul is one of the most experienced and respected finance professionals working in healthcare in the UK.
 He was elected as National President of the Healthcare Financial Management Association (HFMA), the leading professional body for finance staff working in UK healthcare, in December 2009 and has more than 25 years’ experience at board level in both the public and commercial sectors.